0x00002a/cronch/docs/source/backends.rst

    Since nlohmann/json already has its own mechanism for parsing user-defined types, cronch leverages that first before falling back to its own metadata.
-If a type is not known to cronch *and* there is no nlohmann/json support for it then it will cause a compile error, unless it satisfies :concept:`iterable`, in which case it will be iterated over with the :expr:`nlohmann::json` instance being treated as an array.
+If a type is not known to cronch *and* there is no nlohmann/json support for it then it will cause a compile error, unless it satisfies :concept:`concepts::iterable`, in which case it will be iterated over with the :expr:`nlohmann::json` instance being treated as an array.

    **Constructors**